Life With Horace

 and fill the mind’s eye arms

-then hold them quiet and at peace
+to hold them quiet and at peace

 sweet moderation’s gift